 Women and Examples of Sacrifice as Models of Discipleship

 Though there are examples of women acting as model disciples in receiving healing from Jesus, Mark records examples of women as model disciples through natural means, such as through examples of sacrifice.
 First, Jesus mentions the sacrifice of a widow woman.
 He and His disciples are watching people put money in the treasury.
-Jesus noticed “many who were rich put in much”, (Mk.
+Jesus noticed “many who were rich put in much," (Mk.
 12:41).
-However, Mark vividly records, “Then one poor widow came and threw in two mites, which make a quadrans [one Roman coin]”, (Mk.
+However, Mark vividly records, “Then one poor widow came and threw in two mites, which make a quadrans [one Roman coin]," (Mk.
 12:42).
-As a result of this example, Jesus called his disciples together and states, “Assuredly, I say to you that this poor widow has put in more than all those who have given to the treasury; for they all put in out of their abundance, but she out of her poverty put in all that she had, her whole livelihood”, (Mk.
+As a result of this example, Jesus called His disciples together and states, “Assuredly, I say to you that this poor widow has put in more than all those who have given to the treasury; for they all put in out of their abundance, but she out of her poverty put in all that she had, her whole livelihood," (Mk.
 12:43-44).
-Therefore, the widow, by giving all that she had, demonstrates the epitome of the true disciple of Jesus – one who forsakes all to follow Christ – who gives not the leftovers, but the best and all one has.
+Therefore, the widow--by giving all that she had--demonstrates the epitome of the true disciple of Jesus--one who forsakes all to follow Christ and who gives not the leftovers but the best and all one has.

 Negative Examples of Women and Discipleship

 Though there are a number of positive examples of women in the Gospel of Mark, there are also negative ones.
 For example, in Nazareth, Jesus was not able to do much healing due to the unbelief of the people (Mk.
 6:1-6).
 Nazareth definitely had women, so women were among the unbelievers in the city.
 Second, when Jesus goes to heal the ruler of the synagogue’s daughter, there are a number of people in the house mourning the death of the daughter.
 Jesus tells them, “Why make this commotion and weep?
-The child is not dead, but sleeping”, (Mk.
+The child is not dead, but sleeping," (Mk.
 5:39).
-As a result, the people “ridiculed Him”, (Mk.
+As a result, the people “ridiculed Him," (Mk.
 5:40).
 Since women were among the group of mourners, they ridiculed the Son of God.
 Finally, the negative example of women reaches a climax with Herodias, the wife of Herod.
-She convinces her daughter to ask for “the head of John the Baptist!”, (Mk.
-6:24).
-As a result, Herod has John killed.
-Therefore, there are not simply positive references to women in the gospel of Mark, there are also negative ones.
+She convinces her daughter to ask for “the head of John the Baptist!"
+(Mk.
+6:24) As a result, Herod has John killed.
+Therefore, there are not only simply positive references to women in the Gospel of Mark but also are negative ones.
 Women sin like men do.
 Therefore, these three examples of women as unbelievers illustrate the importance of faith and submission to God as ideal virtues of discipleship.

 Women as Special Models of Discipleship